Tualatin Valley Physical Therapy, LLC BBB Business Review

 Why Accelerated Recovery Matters (When Done Correctly)

-We’re not trying to rush you.
 We’re working to reduce the factors that slow you down:

 • Excessive sensitivity